 For more than five decades, CYA (College Year in Athens) has offered unparalleled learning opportunities in Greece.
 It was incorporated in 1962 and was the first study-abroad program in Greece for English-speaking undergraduates.

-Beginning with a pioneering first class of four students CYA quickly grew in size and recognition, and currently serves approximately 140 students each semester from top-tier colleges and universities.
+Beginning with a pioneering first class of four students CYA quickly grew in size and recognition, and currently serves more than 100 students each semester from top-tier colleges and universities.
 Although the program of studies originally focused on the contributions of Archaic and Classical Greece to Western Civilization, over time the historical range was expanded to include courses on contemporary Greece, the Mediterranean region and Europe.